regresado/regreso/README.md

 ## ⭐ About

-Regreso is an open source application that allows you to sync, manage, and track bookmarks and resources you wish to "return" to later.
+Regreso is an open source application that allows you to create, sync, manage, and find "destinations" (bookmarked links, files, and resources) you wish to "return" to later.

 ## ⚡ Quick Links